ksuzu46/nyc-subway-entrances/README.md

 #### Provided files:

-main.o           -A binally o.file of main program which handles getting line of
+main.o:           A binally o.file of main program which handles getting line of
                   the CVS file, it also processes the command argument specified by the project instruction linked below.

-subway_route.h   -A interface file for SubwayRoute class whose implementation
+subway_route.h:   A interface file for SubwayRoute class whose implementation
                   is given as an o.file

-subway_route.o   -A banally o.file of SubwayRoute class which stores bit_mask
+subway_route.o:   A banally o.file of SubwayRoute class which stores bit_mask
                   which indicates the route, and Indexes of parent tree where the station is stored.

-_subway_system.h -A interface file that has _SubwaySystem class that specifies
+_subway_system.h: A interface file that has _SubwaySystem class that specifies
                   minimal requirement for SubwaySystem which derives that class.

-_subway_portal.h -A interface file that has _SubwayPortal class that specifies
+_subway_portal.h: A interface file that has _SubwayPortal class that specifies
                   minimal requirement for SubwayPortal.
 Renamed this filed as SubwayPortal to not have to derive the class.